BrianInGermany/BrianInGermany.github.io/_posts/2022-10-09-blitz_cardgame.markdown

 ---
 layout: post
 title:  "Card Game: Blitz (a.k.a.
 31)"
 description: "Win by not losing!
-In this fun Blackjack-predecessor, keep your lives to stay afloat."
+In this fun Blackjack predecessor, keep your lives to stay afloat."
 date:   2022-10-09 12:10:00 +0100
 tags: game-reviews
 header:
   teaser: "/assets/images/blitz.jpg"
 ---
 Win by not losing!
-In this fun Blackjack-predecessor, keep your lives to stay afloat.
+In this fun Blackjack predecessor, keep your lives to stay afloat.

 ![](/assets/images/blitz.jpg)